feihuang921/hmmn/README.md

 # hmmn
-This is for the paper "A Proposal for Finite But Unbounded Human Lifetimes" coauthored by Fei Huang, Ross Maller, Brandon Milholland, Xu Ning
+Codes and data for the paper "A Proposal for Finite But Unbounded Human Lifetimes" coauthored by Fei Huang, Ross Maller, Brandon Milholland, Xu Ning

 ## Code Availability